 All Certified Officials must complete Safe Sport training.
 In addition, Isolation Coordinators, Event Organizers, and Volunteer Coordinators will be required to obtain the Volunteer-Covered membership and to complete Safe Sport training.
 All other volunteers are encouraged to take the free training by registering for the USA Climbing Volunteer Non-Covered Membership and accessing the “Center for Safe Sport Training” from within your USA Climbing account profile on the left side of your dashboard.

 Parental consent is required if you are under 18.
 This is accessed through the training itself in your USA Climbing account.
 If your parents are concerned about the training or object to you completing the training it is not required until you turn 18.
 Once you are an adult member you must have the training complete to continue your membership with USA Climbing.

-If the training requirement applies to you, then it is required for you to continue your membership with USA Climbing, to compete in USA Climbing sanctioned events, to participate in USA Climbing camps or other training activities, and to utilize USA Climbing facilities.
+If the training requirement applies to your membership, then it is required for you have completed training prior to competing in USA Climbing sanctioned events, participate in USA Climbing camps or other training activities, and to utilize USA Climbing facilities.

 The training is also required in order to utilize USOPC facilities for training, competition or any other reason.

 Under USA Climbing’s existing policies and practices, the following categories of individuals continue to be required to complete the Safe Sport training including annual refresher training: